-The healthcare industry is one of the fastest-growing areas in the job market.
-With no signs of slowing down, new jobs continue to form constantly within the medical field.
-What may surprise you is that many of these jobs don’t require a medical degree.
-They also don’t require you just to be starting out in your career.
-Some of the best jobs in the medical industry are right for older adults.
+The healthcare industry is one of the fastest-growing parts of the U.S. job market.
+With no signs of slowing down, new openings continue to become available all the time.
+What may surprise you is that so many healthcare jobs don’t require a medical degree.
+Your life experience is valued highly, so some of the best jobs in the industry are perfect for older adults.

-Whether you previously had a career in medicine, or you’ve always been interested in the industry, there is never a bad time to consider a career in healthcare.
-If you’re in your 40+, 50+, or beyond, there are viable jobs available to fit your career desires, while understanding your physical needs.
-You may be surprised to discover that some hospital jobs don’t require you to hold a medical degree.
+Whether you’ve previously had a career in medicine, or you’ve always been interested in entering the industry, there’s never a wrong time to consider this career path.
+If you’re 40+, 50+, or beyond, some jobs will fulfill your career ambitions, while being flexible enough to take into account your family commitments.
+Many hospital jobs don’t require a medical degree.

-Don’t let age deter you from making a move into healthcare.
-In this article, we’ll discuss why medical careers can be beneficial for older adults.
-Then, we’ll go over several of the best careers in medicine, and what you can expect from each one.
+Don’t let age deter you from moving forward with your career plans.
+In this article, we’ll discuss why medical careers can be right for older adults.
+We’ll then look at some of the best careers in medicine and allied health, so you know what to expect in the future.

 Table of Contents: